hoangsonww/FRED-Data-Analysis/README.md

 - **Weak Signal in TOTALSA:**
   The minimal explanatory power in TOTALSA highlights potential issues with the data or the need for additional explanatory variables to capture asset growth accurately.

+- **Polynomial Models Overfitting:**
+  The negative R² values in higher-order polynomial models indicate that these approaches are not suitable for capturing the underlying trends in the data.
+This suggests a need for simpler models or alternative modeling techniques.

 ### Implications for the Banking Sector